Miners union threatens strike at South Africa's Amplats

 The current action comes shortly before a round of wage talks being billed as the toughest since the end of apartheid in 1994, as shrinking company margins and falling commodity prices combine with rising worker militancy.

-Sithole said Amplats had received no notification of an intent to strike.
+Amplats spokeswoman Mpumi Sithole said it had received no notification of an intent to strike.
 The company fell to a loss last year in part because of the strikes, which shut its mines near Rustenburg for months.

 DEADLY STRIFE